benliu5085/DRAGoM/README.md

 # Description:

 DRAGoM is a tool designed to predict and assemble ncRNA from next generation sequencing data.
-DRAGoM is written in C++ and has been tested on a 64-bit Linux system.
+DRAGoM is written in C++ and has been tested on a 64-bit Linux system, Red hat (7) and Ubuntu (20.04 LTS).
+If you have any troubles when using DRAGoM, feel free to contact Ben Liu (ben_0522@ku.edu) or Cuncong Zhong (cczhong@ku.edu).

 The input for DRAGoM includes:
-1, raw reads, pair-end or single-end, trim if necessary;
+1. raw reads, pair-end or single-end, trim if necessary;
-2, CM files of interested ncRNA from Rfam(https://rfam.xfam.org) The output of DRAGoM includes:
+2. CM files of interested ncRNA from Rfam(https://rfam.xfam.org)

+The output of DRAGoM includes:
-1, summary.csv: which summarized the read counts for each ncRNA family;
+1. summary.csv: which summarized the read counts for each ncRNA family;
-2, predicted reads for each ncRNA family in seperate file;
+2. predicted reads for each ncRNA family in seperate file;
-3, assembled ncRNA homologs for each ncRNA family in seperate file;
+3. assembled ncRNA homologs for each ncRNA family in seperate file;

 ==============================================
 # Prerequisites: